 The Average Wedding Cost by State

-The average wedding in 2018 cost $33,931, according to a 2018 survey by The Knot.
-In 2018, couples paid an average of 1.6% above what they paid the previous year.
+The average wedding in 2018 cost $33,931, according to a survey by The Knot.
+That’s a 1.6% increase over the previous year.
 If that $33,931 seems like a lot of money, you might be surprised to learn that couples in some states spent much more than that.

 The Average Wedding Dress Cost